Patient Experience Improvement Toolkit

 Tips for Collecting Patient Satisfaction Survey Data

-Determine what additional information you need to collect from patients and potential patients—especially under-resourced and historically marginalized communities—to fully understand their experience.
+Determine what additional information you need to collect from patients and potential patients to fully understand their experience.

 Understanding the Patient Experience: How to Select a Data Collection Method